 This used to be an office building of Ganz Works, a transportation manufacture, and abandoned for years.
 We found this venue over one year ago; we negotiated with the owner and bought it.
 The propriety cost a lot, but we managed to collect part of the money and to make a loan for the remaining sum.
 We funded the relocation through a successful crowdfunding campaign; we had small investors, friends who helped us, regular customers at the old Gólya and relatives who wanted to support us.

 We are working everyday on the building renovation and we hope to move there soon.
 We come here every day; we have breakfast together and we talk about the day.
 Sometimes we set deadlines such as removing all the excess material from the roof, or demolishing some walls, and we schedule the work week by week.
-Three members of the cooperative are working full time on the renovation, they are equally important in the renovation: one person organizes the work, the other one manages the volunteers, and the third person manages the equipment.
-There are also between 2 and 5 people who support them in the renovation’s coordination or do the back office paperwork.
+Three members of the cooperative are working full time on the renovation, they are equally important in the renovation: one person organises the work, the other one manages the volunteers, and the third person manages the equipment.
+There are also between two and five people who support them in the renovation’s coordination or do the back office paperwork.

-We hope that our organisational model could become a common economic structure here in Budapest and we are happy to be re-open our community house in a venue we own.
+We hope that our organisational model could become a common economic structure here in Budapest and we are happy to re-open our community house in a venue we own.
 The new Gólya building is just ten minutes away from the current Gólya, in the outskirts of District 8, on Orczy út.
 The old Gólya was 350 square meters and this will be much bigger, 1200 square meters, plus a rooftop.
 On the ground floor we will have a concert hall and a bar, on the first floor we will have the kitchen with a restaurant and a smaller and quiet room for screenings and meetings and offices.
 As we won’t have a garden anymore, as it used to be in the old Gólya, we will use the rooftop as a terrace to use in summer.